-On the big day, I was presented with a smallish wrapped box.
+On the big day, my parents presented me with a smallish wrapped box.
 As I unwrapped the gift, disappointment ensued.
-Indeed, it was a guitar amplifier – one that could almost fit inside my shoe.
-It was battery-operated and just a little bigger than my Walkman tape player.
+Indeed, it was a guitar amplifier – one that could almost fit inside my shoe, battery-operated, and just a little bigger than my Walkman tape player.
 When hooked up to my guitar, it barely made a sound louder than the actual guitar itself.
-And it was made of red plastic.
+And made of red plastic.
 I never saw a rock star on stage with anything made of red plastic.
 Talk about expectation frustration.

 Imagine how this can happen in a marriage!

 One spouse expects the other to cook dinner every evening.
 One expects the other to spend time with the kids on the weekends.
 One expects sex four times a week.
 The other expects regular time together talking about each other’s day after work.
-But nothing is ever said.
+But nothing ever said out loud.

 And then, when dinner isn’t ready, the kids are left to entertain themselves all weekend, the daily conversations don’t happen and sex is not happening nearly often enough, expectation frustration takes over the relationship.

 We all have expectations for our relationships.
 Expectations are good in the fact that they are formed in the hope for something good to happen.
 When we expect something to come out of a certain situation, like our marriage, normally it’s in the hope that some sort of value is created.